nemo-cluster/jumphost/README.md

 ## Example for Alma-, RockLinux 9, Ubuntu 22.04 and Debian 11 (bwCloud)

 In bwCloud, you can create an instance based on RockyLinux 9, Ubuntu 22.04 and Debain 11.
 Choose a small flavor, because this machine does not need much RAM or hard disk, e.g. flavor "tiny" with 1GB RAM.
 You need an IP that can be reached worldwide, e.g. `132.230.x.y` for Uni Freiburg.
 You will also need an easy-to-remember host name for the machine.
-For this axample we will use jumphost1.subdom.uni-freiburg.de.
+For this example we will use jumphost1.subdom.uni-freiburg.de.

 Login to machine:
 ```bash